CA or CAE

 See Bias.

-The effect of perceptual or mental processes on the reliability and validity of one’s observations
+The effect of perceptual or mental processes on the reliability and validity of one’s observations and conclusions.

 SWGFAST, Standard Terminology of Friction Ridge Examination 3-23-11 ver.
 3.0